 A few weeks ago, my friend Alexander (do you remember him?) invited me to his house.
-He could not wait to show me the Amiga 600 he had just bought on the cheap at a flea market.
+He could not wait to show me the Amiga 600 he had just bought on the cheap, at a flea market.

-Unfortunately, his joy was short-lived: the two joysticks included in the “bundle” were poor quality and as soon as we connected them to the Amiga 600’s ports, we realized they were also in poor conditions.
+Unfortunately, his joy was short-lived: the two joysticks included in the “bundle” were poor quality, and – as soon as we connected them to the Amiga 600’s ports – we realized they were also in poor conditions.

-After overcoming his initial disappointment and vigorously throwing both joysticks in the garbage, Alexander asked me if I could recommend him some good controllers as a replacement and -unaware of that – gave me the idea to write this article.
+After overcoming his initial disappointment and vigorously throwing both joysticks in the garbage, Alexander asked me if I could recommend him some good controllers as a replacement and -unaware of that – gave me the idea to write this post.

 Over the years, I reckon I have tried several controllers (a euphemism for hundreds) and I think this is an excellent opportunity to make an Amiga joystick ranking list featuring my top 5 picks.

 Before starting out, I would like to make clear it deals with 9-pin joysticks.
 This means that they are compatible with other retro systems, among them the Atari, the Commodore 64, the Amstrad, the Spectrum and the Sega MegaDrive.

 (Affiliate Disclosure: some of the links below are affiliate links.
 This means that – at no additional costs to you – if you click through and make a purchase, I will earn a commission)